VedantDesai11/SudokuSolver/README.md

 Upload a sudoku puzzle image to the program and it outputs solved image.
 Works on screenshots taken from websudoku.com.

 Steps
-  Detect the puzzle from the image and crop it out.
+  -Detect the puzzle from the image and crop it out.
-  CNN used for number prediction trained on MNIST Dataset.
+  -CNN used for number prediction trained on MNIST Dataset.

 # Input Image